Weakly Supervised Disentangled Generative Causal Representation Learning: Related work

-\textbf{Structured latent space in a generative model.} VLAE \citep{zhao2017learning} and SAE \citep{leeb2020structural} decompose the latent space into separate chunks each of which is processed at different levels of the encoder and decoder (generator).
-VQ-VAE-2 \citep{razavi2019generating} uses a two-level latent space along with a multi-stage generation mechanism to capture both high and low level information of data.
-These methods essentially adopt implicit probabilistic or architectural hierarchies, in contrast to the causal structure that we impose to the latent space, and thus cannot achieve the goal of causal disentanglement.
+\textbf{Generative modeling involving other structured latent spaces.} VLAE~\citep{zhao2017learning} decomposed the latent space into separate chunks each of which is processed at different levels of the encoder and decoder.
+VQ-VAE-2~\citep{razavi2019generating} used a two-level latent space along with a multi-stage generation mechanism to capture both high and low level information of data.
+SAE~\citep{leeb2020structural} encouraged a hierarchical structure in the latent space through the structural architecture of the decoder.
+These methods essentially adopted implicit probabilistic or architectural hierarchies, in contrast to the causal structure that we impose to the latent space, and thus cannot achieve the goal of causal disentanglement.
+For example, the hierarchy in SAE represents the level of abstraction, in the sense that more high-level, abstract features are processed deeper in the decoder and low-level, linear features are treated towards the end of the network.
+Such hierarchy differs essentially from the causal structure that we consider.

+Other works considered inferring the latent causal structure from visual data in the reinforcement learning setting \citep{dasgupta2019causal,nair2019causal}.
+In particular, \citet{nair2019causal} developed learning-based approaches to induce causal knowledge in the form of directed acyclic graphs, which was then utilized in learning goal-conditioned policies.
+The interactive environment enables the agent to perform actions and observe their outcomes.
+Therefore, the resulting data involves various interventions each of which entails an SCM and thus is essentially different from the common setting in the disentanglement literature which is also considered in this paper, where the observed data are independent and identically distributed.